ishrak26/CSE-Fest-2023-Hackathon-Chatbot/README.md

 # CSE-Fest-2023-Hackathon-Chatbot

-OpenAI becomes invalid as soon as the code becomes public (as it was hardcoded in [server starter file](./AI-Chatgpt/index.js)), leading to an authentication error 401 when a user gives a prompt.
+OpenAI key becomes invalid as soon as the code becomes public (as it was hardcoded in [server starter file](./AI-Chatgpt/index.js)), leading to an authentication error 401 when a user gives a prompt.

 [Server directory](./AI-Chatgpt/)